John-520/ASODGN/README.md

 # ASODGN
 Code for ASODGN
-This project is a detailed documentation about ASODGN and its comparison methods.
+This project is a detailed document about ASODGN and its comparative methods, which will be published after the paper is published.